Description

 Risk and Exploitability

-The vulnerability is only reachable to users who possess a valid proxy API key, with no role or privilege check performed.
-The EPSS score of 75% indicates a high likelihood of exploitation, and the listing in the CISA KEV catalog confirms active exploitation.
+The flaw is only reachable to users who possess a valid proxy API key, and no additional role or privilege check is performed.
+The EPSS score of 80% indicates a high likelihood that the vulnerability is being sought or exploited by threat actors.
 The CVSS score of 8.7 classifies it as high severity.
-An attacker can choose any command and run it with the proxy process's privileges, enabling potential lateral movement, credential theft, or full host takeover.
-The likely attack vector is through authenticated API key usage on these preview endpoints.
+It is listed in the CISA Known Exploited Vulnerabilities catalog.
+Based on the description, it is inferred that an attacker can choose any command and run it with the proxy process’s privileges, which could lead to lateral movement, credential theft, or full host takeover.
+The likely attack vector is authenticated API key usage on the preview endpoints.

 Remediation